 - Sow plants in clean new media.
 Do not reuse soil.
-Soil-less mixes such as Pro-Mix or Sunshine Mix #1 are recommended. - Water plants by watering directly onto the growing media (not soaking the tray from bottom).
+Soil-less mixes such as Pro-Mix or Sunshine Mix #1 are recommended. - Both Sunshine mix #1 and PRO-MIX contains a starter fertilizer to help plants acclimate to a new rooting environment.
+We strongly recommended to initiate a fertilizer program within 7-10 days after planting.
+The fertilizer program you select should take into consideration water quality, crop type and the stage of plant growth. - Water plants by watering directly onto the growing media (not soaking the tray from bottom).
 Avoid wetting foliage, as it can promote growth of fungal and bacterial diseases (e.g. powdery mildew). - Incorporate a slow-release fertilizer such as Nutricote 14-14-14 into potting mix and (or) apply a dilute fertilizer (20-20-20, with micronutrients) as needed. - For more tips see previous section on HORTICULTURAL METHODS